TeamRizu/outfox-wikijs/dev/mods/Mods-9-Path-Mods.md

 Common values can be practically any value, due to its' wide use in modfiles.
 Try starting with -200 to 200% for an initial effect.

-Quirks: When combined with Tipsy in SM5.1 and earlier, hold bodies may detatch from the hold head.
+Quirks: When combined with Tipsy in SM5.1 and earlier, hold bodies may detach from the hold head.
 The phase of the sinusoidal wave depends on game uptime unless the mod timer is changed.

 Available variants: Drunk, DrunkY, DrunkZ, TanDrunk, TanDrunkY, TanDrunkZ